-Is CD Mastering Software still relevant in this day of digital downloads?
+Is CD Mastering Software still relevant in this day of digital delivery?

-There will come a time when a physical disc won’t be necessary.
+There will come a time when a physical disc probably won’t be necessary.

-But in 2012 it’s still not so.
+But it’s a nice option to have.
 Despite what you may have heard.

-Think of your CD master as a back up.
+Think of your CD master as "back up software" for your music!

-If you or your listeners ever lose access to their music files - for whatever reason - having a ‘hard copy’ of your music will definitely come in handy.
+If you or your listeners ever lose access to their music files - for whatever reason - having a ‘hard copy’ of your music will definitely pay off.

 And after having purchased your CD, they have the options with how to port the songs to their iDevices: whether as full .wav or .aiff files; FLAC file; or some other data compression scheme like mp3’s.

 Different generations like to stick with what they know and are familiar with.